How an inbound email strategy can work wonders for B2B marketing

 Image 1-b2b - thank you email

-2. Turn Leads into Customers
+2. Turn leads into customers

 The next series of emails allows you to nurture leads until they are “sales-ready”.
 The prime objective is not to pitch your product or service, rather to have a conversation with prospects, educating them with relevant content through every stage of the buyer journey.
 You can include blog posts, white papers, or any other resource that teach them about things they want to know based on their online behavior: What did they last download?
 Which topic was it about?
 Which pages on your website do they frequently visit?